rails/rails/guides/source/active_storage_overview.md

 rails_blob_path(user.avatar, disposition: "attachment")
 ```

+WARNING: To prevent XSS attacks, ActiveStorage forces the Content-Disposition header
+to "attachment" for some kind of files.
+To change this behaviour see the
+available configuration opions in [Configuring Rails Applications](configuring.html#configuring-active-storage).

 If you need to create a link from outside of controller/view context (Background
 jobs, Cronjobs, etc.), you can access the rails_blob_path like this: